 As always, Wikipedia has solid background on Abraham Lincoln.
 Actually, you can get pretty deep for truly famous historical figures like Lincoln, though you should always be on guard for false edits with such high-profile pages.

 I Am Abraham Lincoln is a good choice for getting younger kids a basis for learning about Lincoln.
 It’s part of a series of books written by Brad Meltzer, who wanted a good way to teach his own children about heroes and who to look up to.

-Chasing Lincoln’s Killer: Sarah picked out this book about the chase and eventual capture of John Wilkes Booth last year with one of her birthday bookstore giftcards.
+Chasing Lincoln’s Killer: Ashar picked out this book about the chase and eventual capture of John Wilkes Booth last year with one of her birthday bookstore giftcards.
 It’s an excellent middle-grade read based a book for adults by the same author, James L. Swanson.
 That one is Manhunt: The 12-Day Chase for Lincoln’s Killer, if you have adults or older teens interested in digging deeper!

-For teens, a good friend highly recommends Assassination Vacation by Sarah Vowell.
+For teens, a good friend highly recommends Assassination Vacation by Ashar Vowell.
 The author takes a road trip to various locations where presidents were assassinated, including Ford’s Theater.
 She packs an amazing amount of historical information in, but manages to stay interesting throughout.
 You learn, for example, about the strange life of Lincoln’s son, Robert Todd Lincoln.
 Robert Todd was not only present for the assassination of three presidents (his father, Garfield and McKinley), he also had his life saved by Edwin Booth — the more famous older brother of John Wilkes — in 1863 or 1864.